 Why You Need a Deposition Summary

-Court procedures can be complex.
-For this reason, deposition summaries help lighten the load for lawyers.
-However, a deposition comes with much information unrelated to the legal process, so access to a summary is vital.
-The deposition summary eliminates repetitive material and allows for easy perusal.
+Court procedures can be complex, and law firms rely on deposition transcription services to accurately capture the content of what was said.
+However, these transcripts can be lengthy, particularly if the deposition is long.
+This is why deposition summaries exist – to help lighten the load for lawyers.
+A deposition often yields much information unrelated to the legal process, so access to a summary is crucial.
+The deposition summary eliminates repetitive material, making it easy to review.

 Here are the top reasons you need a deposition summary.